Gradient-descent methods for scalable quantum detector tomography: Extension to phase sensitive detectors by parameterization of POVMs on the Stiefel manifold

-The Stiefel manifold has been used for optimization problems in quantum physics as it provides a way to enforce completeness constraints when utilizing gradient descent \cite{ahmed2023gradient, gaikwad2025gradient}.
-Firstly we will factorize each POVM element $E_n$ into a form that guarantees they remain positive semidefinte and Hermitian by factorizing them as \cite{benenti2019principles}
+The Stiefel manifold has been used for optimization problems in quantum physics as it provides a way to enforce completeness constraints when utilizing gradient descent \cite{ahmed2023gradient, gaikwad2025gradient, luchnikov2021qgopt}.
+In particular Ref. \cite{luchnikov2021qgopt} presents a Python library for performing quantum tomography using Riemannian manifolds however, as noted in Ref. \cite{gaikwad2025gradient}, it does not present a specific parameterization of quantum objects such as density matrices and POVMs on the Stiefel manifold.
+Here we present a novel way of parameterizing POVMs as points on the Stiefel manifold.
+Firstly we will factorize each POVM element $E_n$ into a form that guarantees they remain positive semidefinte and Hermitian by factorizing them, via a Cholesky decomposition, as \cite{benenti2019principles}